JORVIK Viking Festival

 Geographical, cultural and historical context

-York is situated on a terminal moraine left by the last Ice Age in a fertile cultivated plain bordered by the low-rising mountains range of the Pennines, the heather moorland of the North York Moors, and the low hills of the Yorkshire Wolds.
-The city, founded by the ancient Romans in AD 71, developed as a flourishing colony under the name of Eboracum.
+York is situated on a terminal moraine left by the last Ice Age in a fertile cultivated plain bordered by the low-rising mountains range of the Pennines, the heather moorland of the North York Moors, and the low hills of the Yorkshire Wolds, at about 34km from Leeds, in northeast England.
+The walled city, founded by the ancient Romans in AD 71, developed as a flourishing colony under the name of Eboracum.
+York celebrates its glorious Roman heritage every year in June thanks to a dedicated event: the Eboracum Roman Festival.
 After the fall of the Roman Empire York was taken and settled by the Angles in the 5th century reviving as a trading river port by name Eoforwic, before being conquered in November AD 866 by the "Great Heathen Army" of Danish Vikings.
 The city, renamed Jorvik, became then the capital of a mighty Viking kingdom and a major port along their trading routes in northern Europe.
-The rich heritage of the city includes the York Minster (the largest Gothic cathedral in northern Europe), the building complex of the York Castle with the medieval walls (one of the most complete and well preserved in England), the reconstructed medieval house Barley Hall, the National Railway Museum, and the JORVIK Viking Centre a museum which organizes a annual Viking Festival.
+The rich heritage of the city includes the York Minster (the largest Gothic cathedral in northern Europe), the building complex of the York Castle with the medieval walls (one of the most complete and well preserved in England), the reconstructed medieval house Barley Hall, the National Railway Museum, and of course the JORVIK Viking Centre.

 Event description and programme